microsoft/Thoth/README.md

 * Deploys to App Service instead of Container App
 * Updated Azure OpenAI deployments (GPT-4o, text-embedding-3-small)
 * Upgraded to Doc Intelligence v4.0 preview SDK for Word document support
+* Added Token usage tracking and limit handling with conversation history, and transparency in UI
 * Added Cosmos DB for new feature support:
    * Chat Session history by user
    * Pinned queries by user